|

 • non-prescription drugs like aspirin, pain reliever and antacid

-• sterno, sterno folding stove and thin aluminum pans
+or paper cups, plates and plastic utensils, aluminum foil• sterno, sterno folding stove and thin aluminum pans

 • battery operated radio and extra batteries